 In contrast, REST mainly relies on JSON or XML formats to send and receive data.
 In fact, even though it does not mandate any structure, JSON is the most popular format due to its flexibility and ability to send dynamic data without necessarily following a strict structure.
 Another significant benefit of using JSON is its human-readability level, which Protobuf cannot compete with yet.

 Nonetheless, JSON is not as light-weight or fast when it comes to data transmission.
-The reason for that lies in the fact that when using REST, JSON (or other formats) must be serialized and turned into the programming language used on both the client and server sides.
+The reason for that lies in the fact that when using REST, JSON (or other formats) must be serialised and turned into the programming language used on both the client and server sides.
 This adds an extra step to the process of transmitting data which can consequently damage performance and open a possibility for errors.

 Unlike gRPC, REST API does not provide in-built code generation features, meaning that developers must use a third-party tool like Swagger or Postman to produce code for API requests.